About Falefa Falls

 A separate parallel path went straight down through the garden eventually joining up with the same ledge by the river though it put us closer to an idyllic picnic fale slightly further downstream.

-As far as the lookout was concerned, this was where we saw crabs sensing the vibrations of our steps and scurrying into the water or into cracks in the rocks or concrete when we approached.
+As far as the lookout was concerned, this was where we saw crabs sensing the vibrations of our steps.

 The view of the Falefa Falls was a bit distant so it appeared smaller than I’d imagine it would be had we swam up to it.